stuhlmueller/gpt.el/README.md

-# gpt-pilot.el
+# le-gpt.el

-gpt-pilot.el is a comprehensive Emacs package for interacting with large language models like GPT-4 and Claude 3.5 Sonnet.
+le-gpt.el is a comprehensive Emacs package for interacting with large language models like GPT-4 and Claude 3.5 Sonnet.
 It's a feature-rich fork of [gpt.el](https://github.com/stuhlmueller/gpt.el) that adds project awareness, completion, region transform, and more to come.

 The aim is to make sure emacs stays up-to-date with modern GPT support.
 Essentially aiming for a CursorAI for emacs.